Terre Haute, Indiana Therapists

 Greetings!
 I believe that the client-therapist relationship is of utmost importance to have a productive therapy experience.
 Please take the time to thoroughly screen your mental health provider to ensure a "good fit" and connection.
 I specialize in...

-An Overview of Mental Health in Terre Haute, Indiana
+Mental Health in Terre Haute, Indiana

-Terre Haute, the county seat of Vigo County, was founded in 1811 by French explores who gave it its name because of a plateau-like area that adjoined the Wabash River.
+Terre Haute, the county seat of Vigo County, was founded in 1811 by French explorers who gave it its name because of a plateau-like area that adjoined the Wabash River.
 In its early days, Terre Haute prospered as a water trade route for steamboats.
-This trade further benefited from the building of the National Road, the Erie and Wabash Canals and the arrival of the railroad.
+This trade further benefited from the building of the National Road, the Erie and Wabash Canals, and the arrival of the railroad.
 At one time, it did have a Union Station, but it was later demolished in 1960.
 After the Civil War, the city’s pork industry declined drastically but was taken over by the arrival of coal and iron.
-By the 70s, Vigo County was in the top five producers for both minerals.
+By the 70s, Vigo County was in the top five producers of both minerals.
 For all these reasons and more, the leaders of Terre Haute envisaged great things for the city’s future.

 Unfortunately, greatness evaded Terre Haute in the 20th century.
 The end of World War II marked the beginning of the city’s industrial decline.
 The city never fully recovered, which may be a major contributor to the area’s mental health concerns.